 Like a teacher, this is where you lay out all of your content for the course.
 This includes creating learning lessons, assignments, videos, and quizzes.
-Zoho Learn does an excellent job too at giving the instructor pretty much any setting one would want to have.
+Additionally, Zoho Learn does an excellent job giving the instructor pretty much any setting one would want.
 Including sequential order or date release of lessons, quiz pass/fail % and redos, timers, etc.

 Spaces – Group Collaboration

 A Space is where you can share the content you created or join to review content related to a topic that involves you.
 These are great for both training purposes as well as collaboration for a project.
-Categorizing the different topics one may need training on or collaboration is both excellent for efficiency in learning, but potential references in the future.
-Your Manuals and Articles when ready will end up in a Space.
+Categorizing the different topics one may need training on or collaboration is both excellent for efficiency in learning and potential references in the future.
+Your Manuals and Articles, when ready, will end up in a Space.

 Reports – Courses & Individuals

 Lastly is reporting.
 Zoho Learn reports are great to see the overall statistics on courses and individual progress.
-Once you have your eLearning ecosystem set up with courses and quizzes you can easily track core metrics.
+Once your eLearning ecosystem is set up with courses and quizzes, you can easily track core metrics.
 You can create your own reports, but the reports built into Zoho Learn give great snapshots at all the core data you would want to see.
 Instantly know the progress of employees’ completion or analytics on the courses themselves with Zoho’s built-in reporting.

 Ready To Launch Your LMS?